evmar/retrowin32/exe/README.md

 This directory contains some win32 executables used to test retrowin32.

+- callback: exe that calls a testing retrowin32 API that calls back to exe
 - ops: dump results of x86 operations
 - trace: Windows exe tracer using Windows debug API
 - winapi: MSVC Windows API (no C runtime)